csdms/pymt/docs/quickstart.rst

 :term:`Anaconda` is a free, open-source, Python distribution that contains a comprehensive set of packages for scientific computing.
-If you don't have conda installed, the `Anaconda installation guide`_ can help you through the process.
+If you don't have it installed, the `Anaconda installation guide`_ can help you through the process.

-Once you've installed *conda*, we suggest installing :term:*mamba* to install additional packages.
+Once you've installed *conda*, we suggest installing :term:`mamba` to install additional packages.

 .. code-block:: bash